 As a part of the TIDD formation, the State agreed to dedicate 50% of its incremental GRT, above the established baseline, to the TIDD.
+Taos County agreed to dedicate 35% of its increment of property tax above the baseline to the TIDD.
 The Village agreed to dedicate 75% of its increment, above the baseline to the TIDD.